Part 2 of a 3 part blog series discussing the Dynamics GP Long-term Strategy.

 This article discusses Microsoft’s Bridge to Cloud program which makes moving from Dynamics GP to Business Central much easier financially.
 But there are other reasons to consider a move that we will discuss.

-At some point, every company needs to evaluate if the business system that got them where they are today, is going to continue get them where they want to go into the future.
+At some point, every company needs to evaluate if the business system that got them where they are today, is going to continue getting them where they want to go into the future.

 That’s normal.
-Technology, and its adoption moves quickly.
+Technology and its adoption move quickly.
 Our beloved Dynamics GP is no exception.
 While Microsoft recently announced that this workhorse has an extended product roadmap for at least another eight years into the future, your business may be facing other pressures and may need to consider if Dynamics GP is the product to grow with their business?

 3 Reasons why now might be the time to consider a move from GP.